springfall2008/batpred/docs/customisation.md

 ### Predbat Control charge & discharge mode

-In **Control charge & discharge** mode Predbat will set both charge and discharge times and control charge and discharge percentages.
+In **Control charge & discharge** mode Predbat will set both charge and force export (discharge) times and control charge and force export percentages.

-If you have set the **switch.predbat_set_discharge_freeze_only** set to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.
+If you have set the **switch.predbat_set_export_freeze_only** set to True then forced export won't occur but Predbat can force the export of solar power to the grid when desired.

 ## Expert mode